 The Walled Garden in Mells

 The magnificent range of gardens in Somerset are another reason to visit this incredible county.
-As for Somerset Garden Day, I hope to be able to snatch a little ‘me time’ in my courtyard garden.
-Perhaps with a glass of wine rather than a trowel in my hand.
+I always enjoy spending time in my courtyard garden.
+(Preferably with a glass of wine rather than a trowel in my hand!)
+Do come and see some of Somerset’s amazing gardens.

 My garden